 - Water Footprint.
 This type of footprint measures the impact of human activities to remaining available freshwater resources.
 It includes several factors like the water’s volume, quantity, and of course, quality.
 Examples of this category are wasted freshwater resources or direct contamination through the introduction of pollutants in reservoirs.

 - Resources Footprint.
 It monitors the effect of human activities on the reserves of available raw materials that are mostly non-renewable resources.
 Popular examples of this are fossil fuels, minerals, wood and agricultural land.
 It may include too much dependence on industrialization and electricity, or simply using commercial products that you don’t really need.

 - Ecosystem Footprint.
 This type of footprint takes into account the declining capacity of our ecosystems and biodiversity to meet our needs.
 It usually evaluates the amount of pollution released into the environment.
 One of the prominent examples of this is the rapid conversion of forests to residential, commercial, or industrial lands.

 3. How can we Calculate our Environmental Footprint?

 In calculating your environmental footprint, there are a lot of websites that can offer a helping hand.
 You should definitely try using the following:

 - Carbon Footprint Calculator.
 As the name suggests, it calculates your carbon footprint.
 Questions here include information about your house, flights, car, motorbike (if any), and bus and train.
-It also asks about secondary carbon sources through specifying the amount (in US dollars) you spend for food, drinks, clothes, education, appliances, devices, etc.
+It also asks about secondary carbon sources by specifying the amount (in US dollars) you spend on food, drinks, clothes, education, appliances, devices, etc.

 - Water Footprint Calculator.
 This one is also very easy to use.
 The survey includes information about the extent of time you use for baths, faucets, toilets, dishes, laundries, and many more.